valory-xyz/open-autonomy/docs/guides/quick_start.md

             ]
             ```

-    2. Export he environment variable with all the agents' addresses:
+    2. Export he environment variable `ALL_PARTICIPANTS` with all the agents' addresses:
         ```bash
         export ALL_PARTICIPANTS='[
             "0x15d34AAf54267DB7D7c367839AAf71A00a2C6A65",